anfeng2/anfeng2.github.io/_projects/world.md

 ---
 layout: page
 title: World
-description: Built a 2D tile-based world exploration engine with the ability to load, replay, and save the world generated from a seed.
-Ensured that each new iteration of a world generates a randomized maze with randomized themes, randomized hallways, and randomized rooms where an avatar can move with WASD
+description: A 2D tile-based world exploration engine with the ability to load, replay, and save the world generated from a seed and each new iteration of a world generates a randomized maze with randomized themes, randomized hallways, and randomized rooms where an avatar can move with WASD
 img: assets/img/project_world/home_screen.png
 importance: 2
 ---